A short list of questions that keep popping up at Guitar Mill Luthier Shop. For information on lead/wait times CLICK HERE!

-A: If for some reason you are not satisfied with your purchase, items may be returned within a 7 day period for a refund or exchange.
+A: If for some reason you are not satisfied with your purchase upon receiving it, items may be returned within a 7 day period for a refund or exchange.
+Keep in mind – ALL “Get It Now” items are subject to a restocking fee of 25 – 30%.
+These items are clearly listed with details and photographs, so if you purchase the item, and then decide you want to return or cancel the order – there will be a restocking fee.
 Items must be unaltered and sent back in the original condition.
 We will thoroughly inspect the item(s) for refund/exchange eligibility.
 Nitro finishes are susceptible to “cold checking,” cracking and other forms of damage that are not covered by any kind of warranty.
 Read more: GM Finish Disclaimer – Warranty.

-Refunds will incur a 25% – 30% restocking fee.
-Fully custom work/items are not eligible for refunds.
+ALL Refunds will incur a 25% – 30% restocking fee.
+Fully custom work/items (NON- GIN) are NOT eligible for refunds.
 Custom work is defined as up charges/add ons, services which make your body or neck especially unique and difficult to resell.

 Q: What if I want to cancel my order or receive a refund?